wp-plugins/a3-responsive-slider/readme.txt

 * First Release of Lite Version.

 == Upgrade Notification ==

+= 1.1.10 =
+Maintenance Upgrade.
+Fix for PHP Fatal Error when upgrading from older versions of the plugin to version 1.1.9 on some servers

 = 1.1.9 =
 Important Maintenance Upgrade.
 2 x major a3rev Plugin Framework Security Hardening Tweaks plus 1 https bug fix